jeremytammik/tbc/a/2027_refresh.md

-####<a name="2"></a> UpdateAllOpenViews Doesn't Refresh Spot Elevation Prefix
+####<a name="1"></a> UpdateAllOpenViews

-**Question:** How can I make Revit refresh spot elevation prefix automatically?
-My code adds a plus-minus `&#177;` sign to the spot elevation tag "prefix" in batches.
-However, nothing changes in the view unless you refresh each tag.
-I call both `RefreshActiveView` and `Regenerate` to no avail.

-**Answer:** Try calling
-the [`UIDocument` `UpdateAllOpenViews` method](https://www.revitapidocs.com/2024/5cc3231e-ee7e-e1fc-2bd6-d164da617954.htm).
+In an internal discussion on refreshing spot elevation graphics after modifying its prefix, Dimitar Venkov pointed out the [`UIDocument` `UpdateAllOpenViews` method](https://www.revitapidocs.com/2024/5cc3231e-ee7e-e1fc-2bd6-d164da617954.htm).
-That forces a redraw, which I think is one step higher than a refresh.
+It forces a redraw, which may be one step higher than a refresh.
-Refresh triggers a redraw only if a change is detected and it seems in this case it's failing to detect the change.
+Refresh triggers a redraw only if a change is detected and may failing to detect some changes.
 `UpdateAllOpenViews` was introduced in Revit 2028 to force a [view update for DirectContext3D](https://thebuildingcoder.typepad.com/blog/2017/04/whats-new-in-the-revit-2018-api.html#3.26.15).
 It sounds really powerful: